 I want to educate my daughters about the realities of pregnancy.
 It’s not like achieving milestones such as landing a job or marrying a partner, where you have some control over the outcome.
 You choose who you end up with and how much effort you put into getting a house.
 But pregnancy and childbirth are a roller coaster ride.
 Nothing is certain until you hear that first cry.

 This uncertainty has defined my experience throughout all my pregnancies.
 I can’t celebrate until I see someone holding their baby because premature celebrations can lead to profound pain if that little life is taken away.
 The grief that follows such loss only compounds the sorrow.
-So, I’ve learned to take each day as it comes, recognizing that justified pregnancy anxiety often follows loss.
+So, I’ve learned to take each day as it comes, recognising that justified pregnancy anxiety often follows loss.

 For many of us, checking for blood every day becomes a reality.
 If you experience bleeding, your mind goes to the darkest places, even though bleeding can be quite normal during pregnancy.
 It’s triggering for so many.
 I believe it’s essential to acknowledge the privilege of motherhood and express gratitude for even being pregnant.
 Celebrating milestones, like a baby shower, feels too premature for me until that first cry is heard.”